Most businesses need customer relationship management tools to generate leads, interact with prospects, and drive sales.

 Image via Zoho

 Analytical types of CRM software also collect sales and marketing information to help make forecasts.
-You can then use these forecasts to improve your sales and marketing strategies.
+You can then use these forecasts to streamline business processes, edit your sales process, and improve your marketing strategies.

 For instance, you can set more realistic marketing targets based on historical data.